! Labour disruption at Canada Post: Make your donation quickly and securely online. Give today!

 UHN’s peer support workers are reinventing emergency care

-In 2023, 51 patients with no fixed address visited UHN’s emergency departments more than 3,300 times, often needing non-medical care.
-An innovative program is helping meet these patients’ complex needs while supporting an emergency department team facing ever-increasing patient volumes: peer support workers.
+In 2023, 51 patients with no fixed address visited UHN’s emergency departments more than 3,300 times, often needing supports beyond medical care.
+An innovative program is helping meet the complex needs of these and other patients experiencing homelessness while supporting an emergency department team facing ever-increasing patient volumes: peer support workers.

-Through the peer support workers program – launched at UHN in 2020 in partnership with The Neighbourhood Group Community Services – people with lived experience of homelessness and substance use provide specialized care for patients facing these same challenges.
+Through the peer support workers program – launched at UHN in 2020, a partnership between UHN’s Gattuso Centre for Social Medicine and The Neighbourhood Group Community Services – people with lived experience of homelessness and substance use provide specialized care for patients facing these same challenges.

 An integral part of the emergency department team, peer support workers talk one-on-one with patients to figure out how they can help, whether that’s grabbing them something to eat, calling shelters to find an available bed, or advocating for their care needs.